-With all the buzz about Artificial Intelligence (AI) replacing jobs, you might wonder if ai legal transcription is still a secure career choice.
-While AI can be useful, it also has limitations, especially in the legal transcription field.
-Here’s why legal AI jobs like transcription remain secure and vital in today’s world.
+With all the buzz about artificial intelligence replacing jobs, it is natural to wonder whether AI legal transcription is still a secure career choice.
+While AI can assist with drafting, it also has limitations, especially in the legal field where accuracy, confidentiality, and context matter.
+Here is why legal transcription remains a strong and dependable career option, even as AI continues to grow.

 The Cons of Using AI for Legal Transcriptions